indigo-dc/jenkins-pipeline-library/docs/user/step_by_step/sqa_criteria.rst

     2. There are 3 main parameters that must be defined in DC file, i.e.:

        * ``hostname``: sets the hostname of the Docker container.
-This parameter is useful when communicating with other services.
+This parameter is useful when communicating with other services (Docker containers).
        * ``image``: points to the Docker image that will be used by the container.